feathery-org/slate/source/index.html.md

 start_time | Datetime (Optional) | Fetch submissions from after this start time end_time | Datetime (Optional) | Fetch submissions from before this end time no_field_values | Boolean (Optional) | Don't return field data.
-If this is enabled, you may fetch more records and the endpoint is more performant.
+If this is enabled, you may fetch more records and the endpoint is more performant. sort | String (Optional) | If "layout", the returned values will be sorted in the way fields are laid out in the form.
+Otherwise, values will be sorted by field ID alphabetically.

 ### Response Body
 An array of submission entries